-Broken pieces: Rope worms don’t necessarily exit in one piece.
+Broken pieces: Rope worms usually don’t come out in one piece.
 So they could be overlooked as merely part of your stool.

 Mistaken identity: They may be incorrectly identified as parts shed from your intestinal lining.

 Regardless, it's important to remember that there isn't any conclusive evidence that what is called rope worm is actually a parasite.
 The other theory about rope worms is that they are mucoid plaque.

 The Mucoid Plaque Theory

-The mucoid plaque theory appears to have been developed by a naturopathic doctor in the 1990s.
-He coined this term to describe the stringy masses that he excreted in his stools while doing a cleanse with wild herbs.
+The mucoid plaque theory was put forth by a naturopathic doctor in the 1990s.
+He coined the term “mucoid plaque” to describe the stringy masses he saw in his stools while doing a cleanse with wild herbs.

 Is it protection from toxins and poor diet?

-Proponents of the mucoid plaque theory suspect that this rubbery barrier is formed to prevent you from absorbing toxins.
+Proponents of the mucoid plaque theory suspect that this rubbery barrier is formed to prevent your body from absorbing toxins.

-Other people have suggested that an unhealthy diet rich in processed foods and alcohol may trigger mucoid plaque buildup.
+Others suggest that an unhealthy diet rich in processed foods and alcohol may promote mucoid plaque buildup.
 Consumption of genetically modified foods (GMOs) is another proposed trigger.

-Though not proven, some of those ideas might have some merit.
+Some of these unproven ideas might have some merit.

-Your gut does produce mucins, which are sticky carbohydrate-protein combos used to form mucus.
-A single layer of mucus blankets and protects the inner lining of your small intestine.
-And a double layer of mucus coats your large intestine.
+The human gut produces mucins, which are sticky carbohydrate/protein combos that form mucus.
+A single layer of mucus blankets and protects your small intestine's inner lining, while a double layer of mucus coats your large intestine.
 This mucous undergoes continual replacement and renewal.
 (4, 5, 6)

-Still, it's uncertain whether old mucins somehow build up and exit in large quantities that appear as stringy mucoid plaque.
+Still, it's unclear whether old mucins can build up and exit in large quantities as stringy mucoid plaque.

 Is it protection from parasites and bacteria?

-It's also been proposed that harmful bacteria and parasites could stimulate mucoid plaque formation in your gut.
+It's also suggested that harmful bacteria and parasites could stimulate mucoid plaque formation in your gut.

-In one published case study, a woman with colitis due to a Clostridium difficile bacterial infection had a colonoscopy.
-The lining of her colon was oozing mucoid material and had yellowish plaque lesions.
-Her colon was clear after treatment of the infection.
+In one published case study, a woman with Clostridium difficile bacterial infection-induced colitis was found to have oozing mucoid material and yellowish plaque lesions during a colonoscopy.
+This condition cleared up after treating the infection.
 (7)

-Could the stringy sludge in your stools be some combination of bacteria, parasites, lymph, mucins, and dead cells?
-Though this seems plausible, science doesn’t have the answer yet.
+So, the stringy sludge in your stools may be a combination of bacteria, parasites, lymph, mucins, and dead cells.

 Challenges of Solving the Mystery